Inviz/stm32app/README.md

     - Screens
     - Indicators (led, beepers, etc)

 Each object is configured via CANopen dictionary record, and all the meaningful state is observed on the network.
-Configuration and commands between different network nodes happens by writing observed values by one devices to another.
+Configuration and commands between different network nodes happens by writing observed values by one actors to another.

-CANopen dictionary itself is created with CANopenEditor that presents a device profile with a lot of features and support of different devices that work together out of the box.
+CANopen dictionary itself is created with CANopenEditor that presents a actor profile with a lot of features and support of different actors that work together out of the box.
 The development and system design happens mostly by subtraction instead of addition.
-Creating a new device involves taking a profile with all the features and turning some of them away.
-The scripts allow overlaying a generic profile with custom configuration customizations, so that the same device can have slightly different settings, or be powered by mcus with different pin configuration, even cpu families.
+Creating a new actor involves taking a profile with all the features and turning some of them away.
+The scripts allow overlaying a generic profile with custom configuration customizations, so that the same actor can have slightly different settings, or be powered by mcus with different pin configuration, even cpu families.

 # Cooperation
 STM32.app implements cheap asynchrony, prioritization of work, event-driven communication with queues and cooperation through easy to use primitives.